 Emys is guiding me to the ladder, and I follow with heavy steps.
-By Aku, I wanna pull against her like a fish on hook.
+By Aku, I wanna pull against her like a fish on a hook.
 Once we’re up and outta the bolthole, it’ll be over.
 The eight minutes that Joia’d promised me have runout.

 I’ve no time left.

 “Hey!”
-Benny skirts around us because I’m forcing my sibling to haul me like wheelless cart.
+Benny skirts around us because I’m forcing my sibling to haul me like a wheelless cart.
 “What about the drill?
 He was fixin’ it.”